ilias/Lisp/README.md

 ## Architecture

-The interpreter is implemented in `Class1.cs` under the `Lisp` namespace:
+The interpreter is implemented in `Program.cs` under the `Lisp` namespace:

 | Class | Namespace | Role |
 |-------|-----------|------|